Latin: Antigone canadensis

 The Platte River is a braided river system that originates on the eastern slope of the Rocky Mountains and flows east through Nebraska until it reaches the Missouri River.
 Early European explorers named the river the "Nebraskier", after its Oto name meaning “flat water”, and later "Platte" for the French word plate, also meaning flat.
 Their notes described the river as being a mile wide and an inch deep.
 Each spring, snow melt from the Rocky Mountains initiated scouring floods that removed vegetation and shaped the river – and landscape – anew.

 This dynamic, disturbance-dependent ecosystem once was characterized by a wide, shallow river channel with open sandbars, providing critical habitat for birds such as cranes, waterfowl, and shorebirds to stop, rest, and refuel during migration through the Central Flyway in the spring and fall.
 These historic river conditions formed attractive places for Sandhill Cranes and Whooping Cranes to roost during their spring migration, drawing in hundreds of thousands to the sandbars each night.
-During the summer, sandbars of the Platte provided foraging and nesting locations for birds such as Interior Least Terns and Piping Plovers, which are currently listed as federally endangered and threatened species, respectively.
+During the summer, sandbars of the Platte provided foraging and nesting locations for bird species such as the Interior Least Tern and the federally threatened Piping Plover.

 The historic Platte River also served surrounding floodplain habitats and wildlife.
 For instance, natural processes such as seasonal flooding of the river once helped to mitigate woody plant encroachment along the riverbanks, maintaining wide open plains.
 In some areas, ground water fed a type of wet prairie habitat called wet meadows, which is highly favored by mammals such as voles, moles, shrews, and river otters, insects including caddisflies and dragonflies, birds such as cranes and waterfowl, and amphibians like northern leopard frogs and chorus frogs.